brian14708/wh-briefings/statements-releases/2021-06/2021-06-29-statement-by-national-security-advisor-jake-sullivan-on-finalizing-preparations-for-libyan-elections.md

 modified_time: 2021-06-29 19:54:18-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/29/statement-by-national-security-advisor-jake-sullivan-on-finalizing-preparations-for-libyan-elections/
 published_time: 2021-06-29 19:54:17-04:00
-title: Statement by National Security Advisor Jake Sullivan on Finalizing Preparations for Libyan Elections
+title: "Statement by National Security Advisor Jake Sullivan on Finalizing Preparations\
+  \ for Libyan\_Elections"
 ---

 I commend the work of the Libyan Political Dialogue Forum (LPDF) as its